 - 1. The above recitals are true and correct. - 2.
 A local emergency exists throughout the City of Imperial Beach. - 3.
 The City Manager, Mayor, and Council members are authorized to work with local, State, Federal, and Mexican authorities and to explore any and all options to improve conditions in the Tijuana River. - 4.
-The City Manager, Mayor, and Council members encourage the County of San Diego to upgrade their Public Health Emergency to a local state of emergency for the Tijuana River. - 5.
 This proclamation of a local emergency shall expire within the timeframes prescribed by State law unless renewed by the City Council.

-PASSED, APPROVED, AND ADOPTED by the City Council of the City of Imperial Beach at its meeting held on the 16th day of August 2023, by the following vote:
+PASSED, APPROVED, AND ADOPTED by the City Council of the City of Imperial Beach at its meeting held on the 1st day of May 2024, by the following vote:

+- AYES: COUNCILMEMBERS:

+- NOES: COUNCILMEMBERS:

-AYES: COUNCILMEMBERS: NOES: COUNCILMEMBERS: ABSENT: COUNCILMEMBERS:
+- ABSENT: COUNCILMEMBERS: